MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/in-app-purchase-flow.md

 # In-app purchases

-Microsoft Teams provide APIs that you can use to implement the in-app purchases to make money from your Teams apps.
+Microsoft Teams provide APIs that you can use to implement the in-app purchases to upgrade from free to paid Teams apps.
 In-app purchase allows you to convert users from free to paid plans or upsell to a new subscription plan directly from within your app.

 ## Implement in-app purchases